 The purpose of this course is to provide an introduction to and overview of nonprofit organizations and of the environments in which these organizations operate.
 It includes an examination of nonprofit leadership and the skills required for effective nonprofit management.

-MGMT-374 Systems Thinking and Leadership Seminar (3 Credits)
+MGMT-374 Diversity in Global Business (3 Credits)